Kalkwst/Risotto/README.md

 - Enhancing decorators that provide additional functionality to existing collection implementations
 - Transforming decorators that alter each object as it is added to the collection
 - LINQ to Objects methods that add more features, in a manner which keeps to the spirit of LINQ

+## FAQ

+### Why is it called Risotto?

+### Are you making fun of people living with a mental health issue?

+Definitely not.
+This is a running gag between the creator of this library and his colleagues, refering to his tendency to concoct various monstrous solutions for non existing problems.
+Something like a mad scientist of sorts.